depthfirstlearning/depthfirstlearning.com/_posts/2018-06-24-DeepStack.markdown

 <br>
 # 5 Counterfactual Regret Minimization #2
-  **Motivation**: We saw last week the practical side of CFR and how effective it can be.
-This week we’ll understand the theory underlying it.
+  **Motivation**: In the last section, we saw the practical side of CFR and how effective it can be.
+In this section, we’ll understand the theory underlying it.
 This will culminate with Blackwell’s Approachability Theorem, a generalization of repeated two-player zero-sum games.
 This is a challenging session but the payoff will be a much keener understanding of CFR's strengths.